-A.3 Inland High Wind Watches and Warnings for Hurricane Force Winds (NPW).
-When a tropical cyclone is expected to remain at hurricane strength well inland, inland high wind watches and warnings for hurricane-force winds shall be issued.
-Inland high wind watches for hurricaneforce winds normally will not be issued beyond the second period of the forecast.
+Inland Hurricane Wind Watch/Warning (NPW).
+When a tropical cyclone is expected to A.3 remain at hurricane strength well inland, inland high wind watches and warnings for hurricane-force winds shall be issued.
+Inland high wind watches for hurricane-force winds normally will not be issued beyond the second period of the forecast.
 Wind fields from the Tropical Cyclone Forecast/Advisory of NHC will be used as guidance in the watch.
 Inland sections of coastal counties may be placed under inland high wind watches for hurricane-force winds versus using tropical cyclone watches when the effects of the tropical cyclone can be clearly described to the public.
 Coordination shall occur with all impacted offices and NHC before issuance.
 Watches will be highlighted in the appropriate forecasts and statements.
-Inland high wind warnings for hurricane-force winds normally will not be issued beyond the first period of the forecast.
+Inland high wind warnings for hurricaneforce winds normally will not be issued beyond the first period of the forecast.
 Wind fields from the Tropical Cyclone Forecast/Advisory of NHC will be used as guidance in preparation of the warning.
-Inland sections of coastal counties may be placed under inland high wind warnings for hurricane-force winds versus using tropical cyclone warnings when the effects of the tropical cyclone can be clearly described to the public and not lead to confusion.
+Inland sections of coastal counties may be placed under inland high wind warnings for hurricaneforce winds versus using tropical cyclone warnings when the effects of the tropical cyclone can be clearly described to the public and not lead to confusion.
 Coordination shall occur with surrounding local offices and NHC prior to issuance.
 Warnings will be highlighted in the appropriate forecasts and statements.